Introduction to mlld

 '..' - literal text (@var is just plain text)

-Backticks for most, :: when you need backticks, ::: when swimming in @-signs.
+Backticks for most, :: when you need backticks in your content.

 Conditional execution